-Your support fuels rigorous, collaborative research to improve understanding, detection, and prevention of traumatic brain injury.
+Your support fuels rigorous, collaborative research to improve understanding, detection, and prevention of military brain injury.

 The Military Brain Health Collaborative

-Advancing research on combat and blast-related traumatic brain injury across the U.S. military, with focused attention on Special Operations Forces.
+Advancing research on military brain injury across the U.S. military, with a focus on Special Operations Forces.

-The Invisible Wounds Foundation Military Brain Health Collaborative brings together researchers, academic institutions, philanthropic partners, government agencies, and private stakeholders to advance research on combat- and blast-related traumatic brain injury (TBI).
+The Invisible Wounds Foundation Military Brain Health Collaborative brings together researchers, academic institutions, philanthropic partners, government agencies, and private stakeholders to advance research on military brain injury.
 While scientific consensus affirms the urgent need to better understand these injuries, federal support for this work has declined at a critical moment.

 In parallel, the Collaborative serves as a hub for coordination and translation.
 We curate and integrate emerging research, identify gaps, convene experts across sectors, and elevate the perspectives of the SOF community to ensure research priorities remain grounded in operational reality and responsive to those most affected.